deathbeds/jyve/README.md

 - [Brython](./notebooks/Brython.ipynb)
 - [TypeScript](./notebooks/TypeScript.ipynb)

-These kernels create their own (presently unclosable #9) widget next to a Notebook (or Console).
+These kernels create their own widget next to a Notebook (or Console).
 Restarting the kernel is equivalent to refreshing the page.